This won’t be the best-written blog post in the world. Nor the most eloquent as you can imagine.

 He said if I keep progressing the way I am I will be getting home soon.
 I am overjoyed at this and have been practising speaking and moving my new jaw.

 James and I chatted a bit more and then my mum arrived.
 She stayed about an hour and I felt quite bright.

-At 8 pm the visiting ended so I snuggled in and waiting on nighttime meds to come round before I sleep.
-They didn’t come till 12 midnight!
+At 8 pm the visiting ended so I snuggled in and waiting for nighttime meds to come round before I sleep.
+They didn’t come until 12 midnight!
 Then I lay awake for a while.
 I don’t think I slept really – more dozing.
 My blood pressure readings were really love in the night but this morning it had improved a little.

 At the moment the jaw itself is swollen and my bite is a little weak and odd feeling – but amazing considering.
 Day 2 – let’s do this!